10 Essential Steps to Prevent Your Next Asthma Attack

 Nix air fresheners and scented candles

 You spend 90 percent of your life indoors, so indoor pollutants can be a big factor in how your asthma plays out.
 Air fresheners often contain volatile organic compounds (VOCs) such as formaldehyde that irritate the eyes and respiratory tract and can trigger asthmatic reactions.
 “About 20 percent of the population and 34 percent of people with asthma report health problems from air fresheners,” said Stanley Fineman, MD of the Atlanta Allergy & Asthma Clinic, at the 2011 annual meeting of the American College of Allergy, Asthma and Immunology.
 Meanwhile, scented candles produce not just VOCs but also soot.
 “The toxicity characteristics of candle emissions match those of diesel emissions,” concluded an EPA study.
 It added: “Use of scented candles may contribute significant quantities of pollutants to the indoor environment, especially soot, benzene and lead.”
 If you want a fresh scent in your home without risking an asthma attack, open your windows to let in fresh air, suggested Dr. Fineman.
-Try these tips to improve the indoor air quality in your home.
+You might also enjoy these air-purifying plants too.

 Maintain a healthy weight